itsdsk/ledpage/README.md

 ## Configure the display topology

-- Save a list of XY coordinates using the format described in [cpp/device/README.md](cpp/device/README.md).
+- Save a list of XY coordinates in the format described by [examples/README.md](examples/README.md).

 ## Open the web UI